 Visit ancient monasteries and Tibetan culture in Nar and Phu

-One of the major highlights of this Nar Phu Valley Trekking is the unchanged cultural exploration of the Tibetan settlers, being highly influenced by the Bon religion - the oldest Tibetan Buddhist tradition.
+One of the major highlights of this 12-day adventure to Nar Phu is the unchanged cultural exploration of the Tibetan settlers, being highly influenced by the Bon religion - the oldest Tibetan Buddhist tradition.
 While many cultures have been highly influenced by modernization, the locals have been preserving their cultures from generation to generation, and the living proof is the many walls, chortens, red shrines, gompas, and the colorful Buddhist Tibetan prayer flags dotted here.

 Side Trip to Himlung Himal Base Camp near Phu Gaon

-What makes our 12-day Nar Phu Valley Trekking itinerary stand out is the acclimatization days set for two days, at the major village of Nar and Phu, where we will explore the highlighted Tibetan cultures and livelihood.
+What makes our itinerary stand out is the acclimatization days set for two days, at the major village of Nar and Phu, where we will explore the highlighted Tibetan cultures and livelihood.

 During the acclimatization day, at Phu gaon, we will engage in a side trip excursion to Himlung Himal Base Camp that soars between the elevations of 4890 meters to 4920 meters, which unravels the beauty of the highlands, showcasing the dramatic glacial landscapes and panoramic close-up view of Himlung Himal at 7128 meters, becoming your reward after a hard endeavor, and boasting your energy, for further trek, on the remaining days.
 This side trip doesn't include any technical or demanding experiences; in fact, it is an intellectual way to acclimate your body before hitting the higher elevation further, showing a unique insight into the mountains and the alpine navigation route.